Evaluating thermal expectation values by almost ideal sampling with Trotter gates: Introduction

 This situation motivates us to introduce a more efficient and applicable sampling method for evaluating the thermal average of an observable.
-For this purpose, we propose a sampling method for evaluating the thermal average, in which we use highly entangled states created by applying Trotter gates to random-phase product states as initial states for the imaginary-time evolution.
+For this purpose, we propose a sampling method for evaluating the thermal average, in which we use highly entangled states created by applying Trotter gates to random-phase product states (RPPSs) as initial states for the imaginary-time evolution.
 Performing numerical simulations on classical computers with available system sizes, we investigate the sampling efficiency in various spin models at one spatial dimension.
 We find that the choice of the Trotter gates significantly affects the sampling efficiency.
-When Trotter gates are made from nonintegrable Hamiltonians, we observe that the sampling efficiency increases with the system size, just as in the case of Haar random states.
+When Trotter gates are made from nonintegrable Hamiltonians, we observe that the sampling efficiency increases with the system size, just as in the TPQ state method.
 By contrast, we observe that this increase is absent when Trotter gates are made from an integrable Hamiltonian.
-In particular, when Trotter gates are prepared from the mixed-field Ising model, the efficiency of the proposed sampling scheme is almost equal to that of the Haar random state as for XXZ and mixed-field Ising models, suggesting that the ideal sampling is achieved.
-In our proposed method, the depth of the operations of the Trotter gates scales linearly with the system size \(L\).
-This property is advantageous over previously proposed methods utilizing unitary--2~\cite{seki_energy-filtered_2022} or 3~\cite{coopmans_predicting_2022} design, in which the preparation of initial states for the imaginary-time evolution requires the operation depth of the order \(O(L^2)\) or \(O(L^2/\log L)\).
+In particular, when Trotter gates are prepared from the mixed-field Ising model, the efficiency of the proposed sampling scheme is almost equal to that of the TPQ state method as for XXZ and mixed-field Ising models, suggesting that the ideal sampling is achieved.
+In our proposed method, the depth of the operations of the Trotter gates scales linearly with the system size \(L\) so that the proposed initial states are available on quantum computers.

+These results show that our proposed method provides a way to construct an alternative to Haar random states for evaluating thermal expectation values on quantum computers.
+Similar attempts based on unitary--\(t\) designs have been proposed recently~\cite{seki_energy-filtered_2022-1, coopmans_predicting_2022}.
+In this paper, we find another possibility to prepare the alternative: Increasing the sampling efficiency of the RPPS-based approach equivalent to that of the TPQ method with the help of chaotic Hamiltonian dynamics.

 The rest of the paper is organized as follows: In Sec.~\ref{sec:methods}, we explain the details of how to evaluate thermal expectation values in the simulations.
 In Sec.~\ref{sec:efficiency}, the efficiency of sampling is introduced.
 The results of numerical simulations on spin-1/2 chains are given in Sec.~\ref{sec:results}.
 In Sec.~\ref{sec:summaries}, we discuss how the choice of the Trotter gates improves sampling efficiency and how to evaluate the performance of Trotter gates without accessing the norms of wavefunctions in quantum simulations.
 Summary is also given in this section.